funkatron/mauerfall-art/README.md

 ## Introduction

-The Dead Agent - Mauerfall album is a collection of electronic music created by [artist/band name].
+The Dead Agent - Mauerfall is an album of remixes of Dead Agent songs by other artists.
 This repository serves as a centralized location for storing the artwork associated with the album.

 ## Usage